Foundation Updates & Grants

 • Affordable co-housing for individuals and families

-• Employer-partnered day programs offering inclusive work opportunities
+• Employer and community-partnered day programs offering inclusive experiences and work opportunities

 • Home and community accessibility tools that make everyday life more equitable